Why Higher Doses Aren’t Always the Answer for Weight Loss

 Real Progress Comes From Balance

 The truth is, you don’t need to push harder.
 You just need to be consistent.
 Big doses, big workouts, and small diets rarely, if ever, lead to anything sustainable.
-Instead, the only thing that works is a balanced dose of everyday movement, real food, hours of satisfaction.
+Instead, the only thing that works is a balanced dose of everyday movement, real food, and hours of satisfaction.
 Start small and stay regular.
-All change happens in that manner.
+All change happens in that manner, especially if guided by healthy weight loss habits, a balanced meal, and effective exercise.

 Duchess Smith